 “This is not your ministry.
 You are in the party office now where senior leaders are present.
 You should listen to them,” Saindra Rai, former vice-chairman of Press Chautari Nepal, told Minister Baskota, according to those who were present in the meeting.

-Press Chautari was the CPN-UML’s journalist wing.
+Press Chautari was the then CPN-UML’s journalists wing.

 Nembang is not the only senior party leader who has expressed concern over the bill and the ire it has invited from journalists, rights activists, and the opposition.
 During a press meet at the Reporters Club, Dinanath Sharma, a National Assembly member, said that he would not let through any bill that contravenes the constitution and press freedom.

-Baskota had earlier said that the bill had been drafted after extensive consultations with journalists and the media, but Govinda Acharya, chairman of the Federation of Nepali Journalists, rebutted this claim.
+Minister Baskota had earlier said that the bill had been drafted after extensive consultations with journalists and the media, but Govinda Acharya, chairman of the Federation of Nepali Journalists, rebutted this claim.

 “I was asked once to comment on five media-related bills for five minutes, and without access to the documents,” Acharya said at a discussion programme on Sunday.
 “I told them that the FNJ would provide clause-wise comments, if they wanted comments.”

 The Federation had announced a week-long protest on May 12 against the Media Council bill, demanding that it be withdrawn.
 With the end of the protest on Sunday, Acharya announced that a second phase would begin on Monday, concluding on June 8 with the formation of a human chain from New Baneshwor to Maitighar.